saucelabs/sauce-connect-docker/README.md

 ### Sauce Connect Setup Leveraging High Availability

 Our High Availability Sauce Connect Proxy Setup enables you to run tests using multiple Sauce Connect tunnels and run multiple tunnels grouped together as a tunnel pool, which will be treated as single tunnel.
 Pools are ideal for running 200 or more parallel tests (high concurrency) because tunnel capacity is limited by a single TCP Connection.

-To run such pools it is important to apply the `--shared-tunnel --no-remove-colliding-tunnels` parameters to your command and start multiple container with the same tunnel identifier:
+To run such pools it is important to apply the `--no-remove-colliding-tunnels` parameters to your command and start multiple container with the same tunnel identifier:

 ```sh
 # tunnel #1